-Recently, Baby Sleep Site reader Beth E. e-mailed us some information about her own son’s sleep development.
+Recently, Baby Sleep Site reader Beth e-mailed us some information about her own son’s sleep development.
 Turns out Beth (a Ph.D.
-Pharmacologist, Neuroscientist, and numbers nerd extraordinaire) had been using a smartphone app* to track her son’s sleep patterns from the time he was three weeks old up until now (at 9 months).
-And she didn’t just track sleep — she tracked feedings, diapers, medications, etc. As she put it:
+Pharmacologist, Neuroscientist, and numbers nerd extraordinaire) had been using an app* to track her son’s sleep patterns from the time he was three weeks old up until now (at 9 months).
+And she didn’t just track sleep.
+She tracked feedings, diapers, medications, etc. As she put it:

 “…the app meant the information was always with me for appointments, etc. And if there is one thing I’ve learned, the minute you think you can stop tracking things, the baby gets constipated or some such, the doc asks when was the last bowel movement, and you just don’t know.
 So, the app means I can log it in and it’s easy peasey!”